mirekgab/githubwork/githubwork.md

- How we work on GitHub
+# How we work with GitHub

 ## Starting work with the task.